 Modeling Different Types of Futures Contracts

 Futures contracts can be based on a wide range of underlying assets, including commodities, financial instruments, and currencies.
-Here are some common types of futures contracts you can model using the Plutus:VaR API:
+Here are some common types of futures contracts you can model using the Plutus API:

 Commodity Futures

-• Example: Oil futures (e.g., "CL=F" for crude oil) give you the right to buy or sell a specific quantity of the commodity at a specified price on a future date.
+• Example: Oil futures (e.g. "CLH25" for crude oil or "ZCH25" for corn) give you the right to buy or sell a specific quantity of the commodity at a specified price on a future date.

 Interest Rate Futures

-• Example: Treasury bond futures (e.g., "ZB=F" for 30-year US Treasury Bonds) are used to hedge or speculate on interest rate movements.
+• Example: Treasury bond futures (e.g. "ZBH25" for 30-year US Treasury Bonds or "EDH25" for Eurodollars) are used to hedge or speculate on interest rate movements.

 Currency Futures

-• Example: Currency futures allow you to trade currency pairs, such as the Euro/USD or GBP/USD.
+• Example: Currency futures (e.g. "6EH25" for Euros or "6BH25" for British Pounds) allow you to trade currency pairs, such as the Euro/USD or GBP/USD.

-• Example: Stock index futures, like the "ES=F" for S&P 500 E-mini futures, allow investors to speculate on the movement of the overall stock market or hedge against potential market downturns.
+• Example: Index futures (e.g. "NQH25" for Nasdaq or "YMH25" for Dow Jones) allow investors to speculate on the movement of the overall market or hedge against potential market downturns.